chaconnewu/awesome-augmented/awesomes/awesome-marionette.md

  </li>
  <li>
   <a href="https://www.youtube.com/watch?v=qWr7x9wk6_c">
-   The tools and patterns for building large-scale Backbone applications
+   The Tools and Patterns for Building Large-Scale Backbone Applications
   </a>
   by Brian Mann
  </li>
  <li>
   <a href="https://www.youtube.com/watch?v=KT31H3Ayliw">
-   Episode 03 of BackboneRails screencast
+   Episode 03 of BackboneRails Screencast
   </a>
   by Brian Mann
  </li>